Ahmedzedan0/Diabetes_prediction/README.md

 -  Diabetes prediction sysetm
--  Predicts whether the the person have diabetes or no
+-  Predicts whether the the person have diabetes or not
 -  How to use? • download the data set, open it as a file notebook, pick a row without the label (remember the label)
 -              • put the row in the input_data = ('Enter it here')
 -              • Run the code and have fun!